Roam with Roni

 At my three-month checkup, Dr. Fichadia noted positive healing progress and recommended additional scar therapy, like daily self-massages and cupping, in conjunction with continued use of Scaraway silicone strips.

-While I’m familiar and comfortable with these therapies, I was surprised to learn of cupping’s adaptability to treat scars.
+While I’m familiar and comfortable with these therapies, I was surprised to learn of how cupping has been adapted to treat scars.

 At this stage of my healing, the tissue underneath the scar is more pliable than the adjacent healthy tissue, contributing to an uneven appearance.
-Massage and cupping can work to even out the appearance of the flesh in much the same way that ironing smooths out the puckered or wrinkled fabric of a garment.
+Fortunately, massage and cupping can even out the appearance of the flesh in much the same way that ironing smooths out the puckered or wrinkled fabric of a garment.

 The Six-Month Point